Rebecca-yinyuan/MultiscaleSSA/README.md

 # MultiscaleSSA
-paper's supplementary data and code
+Supplementary data and code for the paper:\\
+### Accurate stochastic simulation algorithm for multiscale models of infectious diseases\\
+by Yuan Yin, Jennifer A. Flegg, Mark B. Flegg